-This site is focused mainly how to monetize a blog as part of your FIRE strategy.
-It is also one of the only blogs to discuss Cryptocurrency investing as an income stream.
+This site is focused mainly on how to monetize a blog as part of your FIRE strategy.
+It is also one of the only blogs to discuss cryptocurrency investing as an income stream.
 Graham provides a crash course in how to blog effectively with great insight about SEO optimization and how to leverage social media.
 He’s posted two great articles on high paying part-time jobs as well as low skill jobs with high pay.
 This is a great blog that makes the FIRE lifestyle accessible to pretty much everyone.

 15. Our Financial Path

 Mr & Mrs XYZ are bloggers working to achieve financial independence by age 35.
-This blog is a great read for those who don’t necessarily want to stop working but just want more freedom to do the things they love.
+This blog is a great read for those who don’t necessarily want to stop working, but just want more freedom to do the things they love.
 Written by a banking industry insider, this site is a wealth of valuable information.

 16. Freedom 101

-On their site you’ll find all kinds of information on personal finance, parenting, money as well as wealth and relationships.
+On their site you’ll find all kinds of information on personal finance, parenting, money, as well as wealth and relationships.
 Best of all, they’ve created a 52-week series on how to design your best life after retirement.
-Whether you’re a young family just starting out or already living the dream, this blog has something for everyone.
+Whether you’re a young family just starting out, or already living the dream, this blog has something for everyone.

 17. Incoming Assets

 Inspired by FIRE founder Mr. Money Moustache, Cel and Steph have forged their own path to financial freedom and are documenting it every step of the way.
 They’ve even written a book detailing money saving hacks you can apply to almost every aspect of your life.
 And they’re doing it all from Vancouver.